Codecademy/docs/content/java/concepts/math-methods/terms/round/round.md

 ---
-Title: '.round()'
+Title: ".round()"
-Description: 'Returns an int or long value that is closest to the number provided.'
+Description: "Returns an int or long value that is closest to the number provided."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Methods'
+  - "Methods"
-  - 'Arithmetic'
+  - "Arithmetic"
 CatalogContent:
-  - 'learn-java'
+  - "learn-java"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 The **`Math.round()`** method returns an `int` or `long` value that is closest to the number provided.